tubearchivist/docs/mkdocs/docs/installation/unraid.md

 **From there, you should be able to start up your containers and you're good to go!**

+If you run into permission errors, try ```'newperms /mnt/user/appdata/TubeArchivist/'``` to reset the permissions to the root of your TubeArchivist appdata folder.

 If you're still having trouble, join us on [discord](https://www.tubearchivist.com/discord) and come to the [#support channel.](https://discord.com/channels/920056098122248193/1006394050217246772)